-It’s an open-air place, which is surprising in this humid, hot part of Texas, but the river breezes plus some fans make it surprisingly comfortable.
+It’s an open-air place, which seems odd in this humid, hot part of Texas, but the river breezes plus some fans make it surprisingly comfortable.

 Even though it poured down rain at one point, the staff just dropped a few clear plastic protective sheets down in key spots, and we all continued to enjoy our seafood or burgers.

-There’s another nature and birding opportunity tucked away up in Beaumont’s municipal Tyrrell Park – the Cattail Marsh wetlands that is actually an innovative part of their city water filtration system.
+There’s another nature and birding opportunity tucked away up in Beaumont’s municipal Tyrrell Park – the Cattail Marsh wetlands that are actually an innovative part of their city water filtration system.